whylokesh/coding-agent/README.md

 ## 🧑‍💻 Author

-Built by \[Lokesh Jha].
+Built by Lokesh Jha.
 Inspired by the dream of giving AI real developer superpowers.

 ---